Drama Strategies

 Developing Freeze Frames

-How to use drama techniques such as freeze frames across the curriculum.
+Exciting ways to use freeze frames across the curriculum and in performance.

 Flashbacks and Flash Forwards